Marinette Dupain-Cheng: Critical response

-Marinette's superhero form, Ladybug, has been commended.
+Marinette's superheroine form, Ladybug, has been commended.
 Elle Collins of ComicsAlliance said the way "Marinette transforms into Ladybug in a series of twirls and poses" resembles how "Sailor Moon and other magical girls always do".
 She felt that Marinette having "the guidance of some kind of talking ladybug creature" completes "another Magical Girl trope".
-Los Angeles Times writer Robert Lloyd commented that Marinette is a "smart girl" and characterized her superhero form as "a costumed crusader".
+Los Angeles Times writer Robert Lloyd commented that Marinette is a "smart girl" and characterized her superheroine form as "a costumed crusader".
 Michele Kirichanskaya stated that while Marinette initially "appears to be just an ordinary girl", with the help of "a pair of magical earrings" she "can transform into the Miraculous Ladybug, one of Paris's greatest superheroes".
 She described Marinette as "a bright, talented, creative young woman, trying to balance her daily life with all the responsibilities that entail being France's greatest superheroine".
-Kirichanskaya characterized Ladybug as "an incredible hero" who is "fluid and confident in battle".
-She felt that "Marinette embodies the most" of both her ordinary and superhero lives "in a beautiful force of a character".
-Laura Aasland of Culture Honey praised that while Ladybug keeps "groaning at Cat Noir's puns", Marinette has feelings for Adrien.
+Kirichanskaya characterized Ladybug as "an incredible hero" that is "fluid and confident in battle".
+She felt that "Marinette embodies the most" of both her ordinary and superheroine lives "in a beautiful force of a character".
+Laura Aasland of Culture Honey praised that, while Ladybug keeps "groaning at Cat Noir's puns", Marinette has feelings for Adrien.
 Ella Anders of BSCkids said that while "from a glance [Marinette] appears to be a typical high-school teen", she is "a champion of right" in reality.
 Epicstream's Caitlin Donovan described Marinette as "an adorable lead who is genuinely awkward as a civilian" yet "confident as a superhero", feeling this "makes for an interesting contrast".
-Best Movie writer Irene Rosignoli commended Marinette's ability to transform from her shy civilian self into a courageous, confident, and resolute superhero, viewing it as a constructive message for girls throughout the world.
-Ladybug was characterized as an amazing superhero who can immediately impress the young viewers, and she was deemed capable, brave, and girls' favorite superhero.
+Best Movie writer Irene Rosignoli commended Marinette's ability to transform from her shy civilian self into a courageous, confident, and resolute superheroine, viewing it as a constructive message for girls throughout the world.
+Ladybug was characterized as an amazing superheroine that can immediately impress the young viewers, and she was deemed capable, brave, and girls' favorite superhero.